adarshmalviy/ShadowID/README.md

 ShadowID uses **OAuth2** for authentication with **JWT** to issue access tokens.
 These tokens are lightweight and secure, ensuring that only the right people (or anonymous identifiers) can access the system.

-### 3. **Refresh Tokens (with Encryption)**
+### 3. **Refresh Tokens (with Hashing)**

 We've taken security up a notch. **Refresh tokens** allow users to stay logged in without having to re-authenticate every few minutes.
-And, of course, these tokens are **encrypted** before they’re stored in Redis.
-Think of it as locking up the tokens in a digital vault.
+For safety these tokens are stored in Redis **after being hashed**, so even if Redis is compromised the raw tokens remain secret.

 ### 4. **Token Rotation**